namdev-rathod/DevOps-Real-Time-Interview-Questions/README.md

 16. Difference between rebasing and merge?
 17. What is Maven repositories?
 18. Explain about GIT Branching in your project?
+19. Can you describe your experience with Git and GitHub, and how you have used these tools in your previous roles?
+20. What are some of the key benefits of using Git for version control, and how have you seen these benefits in your work?
+21. Can you discuss your experience using Git to manage changes to code and collaborate with other developers, including any techniques you have used to manage conflicts and merge changes?
+22. How have you used Git branching and tagging strategies to manage releases and versioning, particularly in large code bases or complex projects?
+23. Can you explain how Git hooks work and how you have used them to automate workflows or enforce coding standards?
+24. How have you used GitHub to implement code reviews and ensure code quality, including any techniques you have used to enforce coding standards or identify and fix bugs?
+25. Can you discuss how you have used Git to manage changes to code and collaborate with other developers, including any techniques you have used to manage conflicts and merge changes?
+26. How have you used Git tagging and release management strategies to manage releases and versioning, particularly in large code bases or complex projects?
+27. Can you explain how you have used Git hooks to automate workflows or enforce coding standards, and any techniques you have used to implement custom hooks?
+28. How have you used GitHub to implement continuous integration and continuous deployment workflows, including any techniques you have used to automate testing, building, and deploying code?
+29. Can you describe your experience using Git and GitHub for version control, and how you have used these tools in your previous roles?
+30. What are some of the key benefits of using Git for version control, and how have you seen these benefits in your work?

 # Docker
 1. What is docker file how it works?